dossyb/Wordle-Python/README.md

 # Wordle-Python
- A Wordle clone that runs in the terminal written in Python
+ A Wordle clone that runs in a terminal written in Python.

+ Game is functional.